 Access to entrance hall is via an external staircase with handrail.
 From the entrance hall, there are 8 steps down to the ground floor.

-Open-plan kitchen with large fridge, microwave, integrated electric oven, electric AGA with 2 hot plates, integrated dishwasher, small integrated freezer with 3 drawers, DAB radio.
+Open-plan kitchen with large fridge, microwave, integrated electric oven, electric AGA with 2 hot plates, separate gas hob, integrated dishwasher, small integrated freezer with 3 drawers, DAB radio.

 Dining area with seating for 8 guests, large double sofa, 2 armchairs, large Severn wood burner and Smart TV with DVD player.

 Four steps up lead to a large hallway with side door to garden and staircase to first floor.